Living organ donation key messages and information

 Why is living organ donation important?

-Around 5,000 people in the UK need a kidney transplant to transform their lives.
-The average waiting time for a kidney transplant from someone who has died is approximately two and a half years.
+More than 5,000 people in the UK need a kidney transplant to transform their lives.
+The average waiting time for a kidney transplant from someone who has died is around two years.
 For some ethnic groups and people with rare tissue types, the wait is longer and sadly some people will die waiting.

 If you are interested in becoming a living organ donor or are looking for more information, please visit our website at www.organdonation.nhs.uk/livingdonation where you will also find contact details for living donation teams in transplant centres across the UK.